-The Bank's medium and long-term strategies, such as the Strategic Portfolio Review, the annual Medium Term Strategy Update, as well as the Budget will be released in a summary form.
+The Bank's medium and long-term strategies, namely the Strategic Portfolio Review, the annual Medium Term Strategy Update, as well as the Budget will be released in a summary form.
+In addition, a summary of approved annual Staff Compensation and Benefits adjustments will be included as part of the overall summary of the annual Budget.